 To be specific, the arguments in the function are x and y.
-The body is $x^y$ .
+The body is x^y .

 Having defined the function, we'd now like to call it.
-The most clear way of calling a function is to associate each argument with its value, as in as it should.
+The most clear way of calling a function is to associate each argument with its value, as in summer(x=1,y=2)

-'''

-summer(x=1,y=2)

-[1] 1

-'''